OFFRE D'UNE DURÉE LIMITÉE | Obtenez 3 mois à 0.99 $ par mois

 David Keith is Professor and Founding Faculty Director, Climate Systems Engineering Initiative at the University of Chicago.
 He is the founder of Carbon Engineering and was formerly a professor at Harvard University and the University of Calgary.
 He splits his time between Canmore and Chicago.

 Sara Hastings-Simon studies energy transitions at the intersection of policy, business, and technology.
-She’s a policy wonk, a physicist turned management consultant, and a professor at the University of Calgary and Director of the Master of Science in Sustainable Energy Development.
+She’s a policy wonk, a physicist turned management consultant, and a professor at the University of Calgary where she teaches in the Energy Science program, and co-leads the Net Zero Electricity Research Initiative.
+She has a particular interest in the mid-transition.

 Energy vs Climate relies on the support of our generous listeners

-Donate to keep EvC going
+Donate to keep EvC going.

 Produced by Amit Tandon & Bespoke Podcasts